Amrzohdi/eventbrite/README.md

     rspec spec

-**you can access coverage after running the tests by opening /coverage/index.html using the browser**
+**you can access the coverage after running the tests by opening /coverage/index.html using the browser**